Texas is a state of big ideas and bigger personalities.

 Assumed Name Certificates

-Sometimes companies do business under another name than the one that legally identifies their business.
+Sometimes companies do business under another name other than the one that legally identifies their business.
 This is often called a “DBA” which stands for “doing business as.”
 DBAs are also commonly called “assumed name”, “fictitious business name”, or “trade name”.

 For example, if your registered company is an LLC and is named Three Brothers, LLC, you cannot operate that business lawfully in most states if you’re selling products under the trade name Three Tigers.
 That’s because the registered name, and your trade name, are different.